openshift/installer/docs/user/aws/install_upi.md

 └── worker.ign
 ```

-### Extract Infrastructure ID from Ignition Metadata
+### Extract Infrastructure Name from Ignition Metadata

 Many of the operators and functions within OpenShift rely on tagging AWS resources.
 By default, Ignition
 generates a unique cluster identifier comprised of the cluster name specified during the invocation of the installer
-and a short string known internally as the infrastructure ID.
+and a short string known internally as the infrastructure name.
 These values are seeded in the initial manifests within
 the Ignition configuration.
 To use the output of the default, generated
-`ignition-configs` extracting the internal infrastructure ID is necessary.
+`ignition-configs` extracting the internal infrastructure name is necessary.

-An example of a way to get this is below (`vw9j6` is the infrastructure ID):
+An example of a way to get this is below:

 ```
 $ jq -r .infraID metadata.json